ywettai-dev/talez-app/README.md

-A simple authentication app with nodejs.
+A simple authentication enabled app with nodejs.